Overview

 If you have been a citizen or permanent resident of another country after turning 16, you may need to provide a statutory declaration about your overseas criminal history, in addition to your Australian police check.

-This article explains who this applies to, what you need to provide, and how to submit it.
+This article explains who this applies to, what you need to provide or upload, and how to complete it, including an easier digital option through myGov.

 Who needs to provide a statutory declaration?